Meet The Challenge Of Enriched Degree Options

 All undergraduate students are required to engage in three credits of Discovery Learning Experiences (DLE), under the supervision of a faculty member.
 As a result of the Discovery Learning Experience, all students should be able to: (1) apply critical thinking skills to develop effective responses to, and make informed decisions about, problems or situations encountered in the course of the learning experience; and (2) reflect upon what they have learned as a result of participating in the DLE.

 University (UNIV) courses are undergraduate courses which provide opportunities beyond existing department courses.
 These courses enhance the undergraduate education for motivated students seeking more direct involvement with faculty in experiential practice.
 UNIV courses include experiences such as peer facilitator/instructor, workshop guide, and undergraduate teaching assistant; learning experiences such as service-learning, fieldwork, co-op, apprenticeship, and internship; and research experiences such as fieldwork and laboratory work.
 Students enroll under the supervision of faculty with permission.
-UNIV courses may not substitute major courses required in the department curriculum.
+UNIV courses may not substitute for major courses required in the department curriculum.

 UD’s Unique Undergraduate Research Opportunities